-Google Analytics is an amazing tool.
+Google Analytics is an amazing tool and can help with content marketing.
 But, it can be overwhelming in the beginning.
-We’ll go over seven important Google Analytics metrics that you’ll want to monitor.
+We’ll go over seven important Google Analytics metrics that you’ll want to track for your blog.

 What is a Metric in Google Analytics?